Feven

-Feven Ghebremicael, best known as Feven (born 19 October 1975) is a Swedish rap artist.
+Feven Ghebremicael (born 19 October 1975), known mononymously as Feven, is a Swedish rap artist.

 In 2000, she released the music album Hela vägen ut with the charting songs "Dom tio budorden" and "Bränn BH:n".
 In 2001, she released the music single "Vill ha" featuring Petter.
 As well as the music single "It's only love".

 She is a co-writer of the book Svartskallar.

 On 20 February 2001, she won a Grammis award in the category Hiphop/soulalbum of the Year.
 Her thank you speech received plenty of attention as she heavily used American street slang.